 - Facilitate candidates’ development as professional educators by providing opportunities for observing in schools and other entities that serve P-12 students, tutoring students, assisting teachers or other school personnel, attending school board meetings, and participating in education-related community events prior to the internship.

-NOTE: Field experience descriptions in the following documents apply to courses through the spring 2014 semester.
+NOTE: Field experience descriptions in the following tabs/documents apply to courses through the spring 2014 semester.
 In addition, information provided by full-time faculty supersedes information in the following documents.

 The Field Experience Handbook for Initial Teacher Certification is intended to provide pertinent information regarding field experiences for all teacher candidates completing an initial teacher certification education program.
 The handbook provides information for teacher candidates, K-12 teachers, K-12 school adminstrators, and School of Education faculty/instructors.